-I am looking for creative, energetic, and hard-working BS, MS, and PhD students with interests in the Internet of Things, edge computing, mobile systems, and wireless and mobile networking to join my lab at Duke University.
+I am looking for creative, energetic, and hard-working BS, MS, PhD students, and postdocs with interests in mobile augmented reality, Internet of Things, edge computing, mobile systems, and wireless and mobile networking to join my lab at Duke University.
 Please e-mail me your CV, your transcripts, and a brief note about your research interests at maria.gorlatova /at/ duke.edu.

-My work is in the cross-disciplinary area currently known as the Internet of Things (IoT).
-The long-term vision of my research is taking the IoT to the point where intelligent, reliable, adaptive collaborative IoT deployments can be created near-automatically beginning-to-end, from hardware form factor generation to communication support and cloud infrastructure specifications.
-My research can be seen as covering two key sub-components of this vision: (1) making IoT deployments more capable (e.g., more energy-independent, more intelligent, more readily deployable in commonplace environments, more readily accessible to the users), and (2) automating IoT design decisions currently done via engineering trial and error (e.g., automating the logic behind data rate and protocol selection and task separation decisions).
+The lab works in the cross-disciplinary area currently known as the Internet of Things (IoT).
+The long-term vision of our research is taking the IoT to the point where intelligent, reliable, adaptive collaborative IoT deployments can be created near-automatically beginning-to-end, from hardware form factor generation to communication support and cloud infrastructure specifications.
+Our research can be seen as covering two key sub-components of this vision: (1) making IoT deployments more capable (e.g., more energy-independent, more intelligent, more readily deployable in commonplace environments, more readily accessible to the users), and (2) automating IoT design decisions currently done via engineering trial and error (e.g., automating the logic behind data rate and protocol selection and task separation decisions).

 Related media coverage: